Money in the Bank (2014): Storylines

-On the June 17 episode of Main Event, a Money In The Bank ladder match was added to the event, with Seth Rollins declaring himself the first participant in the match.
+On the June 17 episode of Main Event, a Money in the Bank ladder match was added to the event, with Seth Rollins declaring himself the first participant in the match.
 On the June 23 episode of Raw, Triple H added Intercontinental Champion Bad News Barrett, Dolph Ziggler, Rob Van Dam, Kofi Kingston, and Jack Swagger to the match.
 Later that night (after Dean Ambrose threatened to disrupt the pay-per-view), Rollins requested Ambrose be added to the match, to which Triple H agreed.
 On the June 27 episode of SmackDown, Barrett suffered an injury, causing him to be removed from the match.

 At Payback, after a loss to RybAxel (Ryback and Curtis Axel), Cody Rhodes told his brother, Goldust, that he deserved a better partner than him.
 Following Payback, Goldust was unsuccessful in defeating RybAxel with his new partners, chosen for him by Cody.
 On the June 16 episode of Raw, Cody debuted as his new moniker of Stardust, and began teaming with his brother to defeat the team RybAxel.
 On the June 24 episode of Main Event, Rybaxel challenged Stardust and Goldust to a match at Money in the Bank, which they accepted.

-On the June 17 episode of Main Event, Naomi defeated WWE Divas Champion Paige in a non-title match, setting up a title match between the two at Money In The Bank.
+On the June 17 episode of Main Event, Naomi defeated WWE Divas Champion Paige in a non-title match, setting up a title match between the two at Money in the Bank.

 After Fandango had replaced his dance partner Summer Rae with Layla, Summer Rae attacked Layla on the May 19 episode of Raw.
-They continued to attack each other and interfere in Fandango's matches, thus setting up a match at the pay-per-view, with Fandango as the special guest referee.
+They continued to attack each other and interfere in Fandango's matches, thus setting up a match at Money in the Bank, with Fandango as the special guest referee.

 Since his debut, Rusev was presented as a Russian super athlete.
 His manager, Lana, insulted the United States many times.
 This included an attack on WWE Hall of Famer Jim Duggan, known for his patriotic gimmick, who was saved by Big E. Big E and Rusev had a match at Payback, but Big E was defeated by Rusev.
 After the event, they continued to attack each other, setting up a rematch at Money in the Bank.